benno094/pdf-anki/README.md

 1. Select a page range and a language for the flashcards.
 2. Choose a PDF file.
 Cards will automatically be created for each page.
-3. Flash cards are be displayed and can then be modified before being added to Anki.
+3. Flash cards are displayed and can then be modified before being added to Anki.

 ### To do:

 - Option to add card
-- Allow user to select regions of slides
 - Add option to choose title of deck and possibly call up available decks in Anki to choose location
 - Allow user to change prompt options
 - Add formatting in response

 ### Changelog:

+0.5 alpha

+- Lowered chance that GPT returns non-parseable result by moving to functions
+- Skip pages without relevant info

 0.46 alpha
+- Added JPEG compression to reduce image size
 - Fixed key error causing Streamlit crash
 - Stopped unnecessary regenerations of flashcards